-CFBHN shall provide access to records and cooperate with activities consistent with the Department contract on record keeping and government access to records.
-Right of access is provided to facilities, financial records, clinical and personnel records, books, documents, papers, plans, and writings of CFBHN related to the fraud and abuse examination and audit.
-All records and items listed above are kept accessible for a minimum of five years or longer for financial records and seven years for clinical records as required by applicable laws, following the final payment and termination of the contract between the Department and CFBHN or until the conclusion of any audit, controversy or litigation arising out of or related compliant, whichever date is later.
+CFBHN shall provide access to records and cooperate with activities consistent with the DCF Contract, on record keeping and government access to records.
+Right of access is provided to facilities, financial records, clinical and personnel records, books, documents, papers, plans and writings of CFBHN related to the fraud and abuse examination and audit.
+All records and items listed above are kept accessible for a minimum of five years or longer for financial records and seven years for clinical records as required by applicable laws, following the final payment and termination of the contract between DCF and CFBHN, or until the conclusion of any audit, controversy or litigation arising out of or related compliant, whichever date is later.